neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 JSON sidecars are companion files linked to data files.
 They share the same filenames but have a ".json" extension.
 These files store essential metadata, serving as guidebooks to provide crucial details about the associated data, ensuring organized and comprehensive information.

 Therefore, to improve the way we track our data, `.json` sidecars will have to be generated for each data present in derived datasets.
-This file will contain information about
+Here are few examples of JSON sidecar:

 <details>
 <summary>JSON sidecar (ORIGINAL SPACE)</summary>